sebamarynissen/independable/README.md

 });
 ```
 are equivalent.
 As can be seen, ```this``` in the factory function refers to the dependency container itself.
-As such, you can also pass it functions depending on the container as
+As such, you can also pass it to functions depending on the container as
 ```javascript
 var needsTheContainer = function(container) {
   // Do something with the container